dotneet/devneko-image-proxy/README.md

-This product provides the ability to resize an image on the fly with AWS lambda and S3 and sharp.
+The serverless image proxy that resizes and converts an image on the fly with AWS lambda and S3 and sharp.

 ## Docker installation

-You need to install docker before using this product.
+You need to install docker before using devneko-image-proxy.

 https://docs.docker.com/install/

 ## Setup AWS credentials

-This project uses [cloudia](https://github.com/claudiajs/claudia) to deploy a lambda function and setup API gateway.
+devneko-image-proxy uses [cloudia](https://github.com/claudiajs/claudia) to deploy a lambda function and setup API gateway.
 So you need to setup AWS credentials to `.aws/credentials` like this:

 ```